 Class of 1976 Alumni Scholarship

 The Class of 1976 began efforts to endow a scholarship at its twentieth reunion.
 The Class officially presented its scholarship to Dean I. Dodd Wilson in 2001, in celebration of the Silver Anniversary of their graduation from medical school.
 However, the class members accumulated sufficient funds by 1999 and did not want to delay another two years when students had need now.
 Therefore, the inaugural presentation was made in 1999, two years prior to their Silver Anniversary celebration, at the College of Medicine Scholarship Banquet held in the Grand Ballroom of the Excelsior Hotel in Little Rock on September 17, 1999.
 Members of the Class of 1976 were on hand to make the inaugural presentation including Dr. Richard P. Wheeler, Dr. William Henry, and Dr. LeRoy LeNarz.
-The inaugural award was presented in 1999 to Morris Kelley of Pine Bluff.
+The inaugural award was presented in 1999.

 Class of 1977 Alumni Scholarship